VishwaiOSDev/Loadify-iOS/README.md

 # Features

-There are three download modes available:
+Three download modes available:

 - Low (320p)
 - Medium (720p)
 - High (1080p)

 > **Note**\
 > Currently, Loadify can only download videos from YouTube.
-The next iteration will include audio and video downloads from other sites such as Facebook, Instagram, LinkedIn.
+The next iteration will include audio and video downloads from other sites such as Facebook, Instagram and LinkedIn.

 ## Screenshots